rouseabout/os/README.md

 See below for a list of included programs.

+## 64-bit operating system

+By default *os* is 32-bit.
+To build a 64-bit *os*, edit `.config` and set `ARCH=x86_64` etc., then perform `make clean` and `make`.
+NASM >= 2.16 is required.

 ## Alternative boot methods

 *os* can be booted many ways.
 First it is important to understand the high-level design of the operating system.
 *os* consists of a kernel file and sysroot directory.
 The `kernel.bin` file is compatible with the multiboot specification.
 The `kernel.linux` file is compatbile with the Linux boot protocol.
 The sysroot directory is copied to an ext2 file system, either intended to function as a ram disk (`initrd`) or a hard disk (`disk_image`).
+When using multiboot with an initrd module, both kernel and initrd files must fit within the first 8 MiB of memory.

 ### ISO image boot